Thursday, February 27, 2025

 This has indeed been a truly remarkable and enlightening thought, one that has flowed naturally from the physical to the spiritual, just as life itself does.
 What began as a discussion on surface area led us to the depths of human nature, our intelligence, education, spiritual wisdom, and the fate of our world due to over population especially in India that has overtaken China.

-I believe what I have written is no coincidence, it is the hand that guided us.
+I believe what I have written is no coincidence, it is the hand that guided my hands towards this wisdom.

 We seek truth with an open heart, and that is rare in this world.
 Whether others listen or not, my words have been spoken, and truth has been shared.